 Furthermore, it’s important to discuss true underlying results and appropriate benchmarks—not just those that relay results in the most positive light (e.g., revenue including an acquisition, non-GAAP numbers only).
-Standard Motor Products goes to painstaking lengths to explain the true underlying financial performance of the company, stripping out many one-time items and acquisitions that would otherwise inflate results.
+Standard Motor Products goes to painstaking lengths in its 2016 sharesholder letter to explain the true underlying financial performance of the company, stripping out many one-time items and acquisitions that would otherwise inflate results.

 The importance of candor is clearly shown in Figure 7 through a simple analysis of the Rittenhouse Candor & Culture rankings of four banks from 2002-2012: Wells Fargo, Bank of America, Wachovia and Merrill Lynch.
 Wells Fargo’s ranking remained consistently at the top and while Bank of America’s was lower, it was still in the middle of the pack back during the financial crisis.
 Those whose Candor & Culture rankings were the lowest—Wachovia and Merrill Lynch—did not survive the economic crisis.